mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 ### Create the network stack

-> TODO
+Steps to:

-- Create the Network (VPC, subnets, Nat Gateways) in the parent/main zone
+- create the Network (VPC, subnets, Nat Gateways) in the parent/main zone
-- Create the subnet on the Local Zone location
+- create the subnet on the Local Zone location

 #### Main Zones subnets